-Completing the complex practical individual task is one of the most important stages of studying the course "Microeconomics" and a mandatory structural element of credit from this course.
+Completing the tasks for independent work of students is one of the most important stages of studying the course "Microeconomics" and a mandatory structural element of credit from this course.

-The purpose of complex practical individual task is to deepen and consolidate theoretical knowledge by conducting an independent study of the behavior of consumers and producers on the market, which requires the skillful use of relevant microeconomic models.
-In the process of performing the complex practical individual task student must demonstrate knowledge of the mechanism of economic decision-making by individual economic entities, be able to analyze models of interaction between consumers and producers, and also correctly formulate conclusions based on the obtained research results.
+The purpose of independent work of students is to deepen and consolidate theoretical knowledge by conducting an independent study of the behavior of consumers and producers on the market, which requires the skillful use of relevant microeconomic models.
+In the process of performing the tasks for independent work student must demonstrate knowledge of the mechanism of economic decision-making by individual economic entities, be able to analyze models of interaction between consumers and producers, and also correctly formulate conclusions based on the obtained research results.